-We’ve built it up piece by piece as the budget allowed & realizing the practical storage needs we have in this space.
+We’ve built it up piece by piece as the budget allowed & added finishing touches for a farmhouse look.

-Most recently, we purchased and added the height extension shelves:
+Then to finish it off, we purchased the height extension shelves:

-They are easy to assemble and attach to the top of the bookcases, making them nearly ceiling height.
+They, too, were easy to assemble and attached to the top of the bookcases, making them nearly ceiling height.

 (I forgot to take a good picture of this step, but you can see a peek of it to the left of the above picture…)

-Step 1: Measure carefully to determine how much lumber will be required for the specifics of your project.
+Step 1: Measure carefully to determine how much lumber will be required for the moulding.

 You will need the same amount of 1x2s as 1x3s.
 If you want the molding to be wider, you may want to choose 1x4s instead of 1x3s.

-Step 2: Cut the side pieces of the trim with a chop saw.
+Step 2: Cut the side pieces of the moulding with a chop saw.

 Measure from the back of the wall to flush with the front edge of the bookcase.
 Each side piece will be 1- 1×2 and 1 1×3.